 This M.A. shapes a new generation of professionals.
 Liberal Arts, Humanities, and Social Science graduates acquire the management and business skills to work worldwide.
 Thanks to AUR’s connections and collaborations with numerous cultural institutions both in Rome, Italy and the Mediterranean, this M.A. provides practical experience in professional circumstances that will shape each student’s career.

 Potential career paths

-Potential employment paths include governmental and non-governmental heritage agencies, local government, museums, heritage centres and attractions, tourist boards, heritage education etc.
+Potential employment paths include governmental and non-governmental heritage agencies, local government, museums, heritage centers and attractions, tourist boards, heritage education etc.